7 result(s) found.

 Cap:

 Each library member receives ten checkouts (play credits) and two Great Courses per month.
 Kanopy Kids requires no play credits.
-VIRL also offers four PLUS Packs that do not use monthly credits: Favourites, Diversity, World Cinema, and Easy Watching
+VIRL also offers four PLUS Packs that do not use monthly credits: British Cinema and TV, Episodic Content, Favourites, Documentaries

 KnowBC